IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Hub shall NOT be limited to the events prescribed in this profile to support synchronizing applications in reporting sessions.

+TODO: The Hub shall support [Request Context Event](...)

 The Hub shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).

+The Hub shall monitor the established websocket connections.
+If it detected a websocket connection issue with a Subscriber, then the Hub shall
+* Unsubscribe the Subscriber and drop the websocket connection
+* Send a SyncError notification to other Subscribers using [RAD-X10](rad-x10.html)

+##### 1:XX.1.1.7.1 Event Handling Requirements

+TODO: Distribute events (all) using X9.

+##### 1:XX.1.1.7.2 Event Producing Requirements

+None

 ## 1:XX.2 RTC-IMR Actor Options